ravi115/Spring-framework-tutorials/Spring-framework-XML-5.0/readme.md

     - <context:property-placeholder location="classpath:car.properties" />
  ```
 [click here to see the complete the configuration of xml file](https://github.com/ravi115/Spring-framework-tutorials/blob/master/Spring-framework-XML-5.0/spring-dependency-injection/dependency-injection.xml)

+**To scan all the bean classes specified in some of the packeges we can use the below XML configuration**

+        <context:component-scan base-package="mypackages"></context:component-scan>
+-  using the above context element spring container loads the classes from specified packages name in the **_base-packages_** attribute.
+-  we can also specify the more than one package name using comma separated.
+-  e.g.

+        <context:component-scan base-package="mypackages1, mypackages2, .... mypackages-n"></context:component-scan>

 ### A Demo XML configuration file ; -